 Preserving one of the nation’s ecological gems

-Admired for its stunning beauty and rich biological diversity, the Georgia coast encompasses a lacework of barrier islands, mud flats, tidal creeks, blackwater rivers, freshwater wetlands, and 378,000 acres of salt marsh.
-More than 1,650 islands called “marsh hammocks” provide a secluded inland sanctuary for wildlife, and are sheltered by 14 barrier islands rimmed with more than 100 miles of white sandy beaches.
+Admired around the world for its stunning beauty and rich biological diversity, the Georgia coast encompasses a lacework of barrier islands, mud flats, tidal creeks, blackwater rivers, freshwater wetlands, and 378,000 acres of salt marsh.
+More than 1,650 islands called marsh hammocks provide a secluded inland sanctuary for wildlife.
+These enclaves are sheltered by 14 barrier islands lined with more than 100 miles of white sandy beaches.

-With 378,000 acres, Georgia harbors one-third of the salt marsh remaining on the East Coast, most of which is held by the state as a public resource with incredible value.
+Georgia harbors one-third of the salt marsh remaining on the East Coast, most of which is held by the state as a public resource with incalculable value.
 These vast expanses of grasses and meandering tidal creeks serve as nurseries for marine life and as vital buffers against storms.

-The ocean waters off the Georgia coast are prime calving grounds for the North Atlantic right whale—one of the rarest marine mammals on the planet and one of several endangered and threatened species that make their home in this region, along with manatees, wood storks, and sea turtles.
+In addition, the ocean waters off the Georgia coast are prime calving grounds for the North Atlantic right whale — one of the rarest marine mammals on the planet and one of several endangered and threatened species that make their home in this region, along with manatees, wood storks, and sea turtles.

 What’s at stake

-We and our partners work to enact more stringent safeguards for Georgia’s coastal waterways, including buffer protections for marshlands, freshwater wetlands, and all other state waters not currently protected.
+To this end, we are working with our partners to enact more stringent safeguards for Georgia’s coastal waterways, including buffer protections for marshlands, freshwater wetlands, and all other state waters not currently protected.

-We will continue to build more awareness and celebration of our coastal resources, to embolden citizen participation in community conservation, and to encourage state leaders to take action to ensure that the coast is protected for present and future generations.
+We continue to build more awareness and celebration of our coastal resources, embolden citizen participation in community conservation, and encourage state leaders to take action to ensure that the coast is protected for present and future generations.

 Georgia’s coast must continue to be a safe place for both our ships and our wildlife.
 We are committed to ensuring that our harbors are responsibly maintained and that our beloved wildlife, like loggerhead sea turtles and North Atlantic right whales, are protected.Megan Desrosiers, president and CEO of One Hundred Miles